Computational quantum transport: a scattering approach perspective: Selected applications

 Quantum transport within the self-consistent quantum electrostatic model has been studied in many situations.
 (Self-consistent calculations within the density functional theory framework will be discussed in the next section.)
-They are particularly important for the quantum Hall effect as the electrostatic interaction leads to a reconstruction of the edge states into compressible and incompressible stripes \cite{sahasrabudhe2018,armagnat2019,armagnat2020}, as shown in Fig.~\ref{fig:armagnat2020}.
-The technique has also been applied to address silicon devices including quantum dots \cite{gao2014} and transistors \cite{khan2007,niquet2014,lake1997}.
-Other calculations have focused on semiconductor nanowires used in the search for Majorana bound states \cite{vuik2016,antipov2018,woods2018}.
+They are particularly important for the quantum Hall effect as the electrostatic interaction leads to a reconstruction of the edge states into compressible and incompressible stripes \cite{chklovskii1192} and the non-interacting picture can be qualitatively wrong \cite{sahasrabudhe2018,armagnat2019,armagnat2020}.
+An example is shown in Fig.~\ref{fig:armagnat2020}, where the bottom panels show the dispersion relation and the upper panels the electronic density.
+One should focus on the orange curves; the blue curves correspond to the Thomas--Fermi approximation used in \cite{chklovskii1192}.
+On the left, the magnetic field is not very high and one recovers the usual Landauer--Büttiker picture of edge states.
+However, on the right, at a higher magnetic field, the reconstruction takes place and one observes a very different dispersion relation with almost flat plateaux at the Fermi level.